LVermunt92/YogaFuelPlan/replit.md

 Terminology standardization: Updated all references from "snap peas" to "sugar snaps" across recipes, ingredient lists, and Dutch translations for consistency and user preference.
 Unified Recipe Database: Consolidated three separate recipe databases (base, viral, additional) into single unified system for better consistency, easier management, and improved variety distribution.
 Total database now contains 66+ recipes with all viral and additional recipes seamlessly integrated.

+## Recipe Management Workflow
+**IMPORTANT: All new recipes must be added to the unified database in `server/nutrition-enhanced.ts` only.
+Never create separate recipe databases or files.**
+- Single source of truth: `ENHANCED_MEAL_DATABASE` in `server/nutrition-enhanced.ts`
+- All recipe additions go directly to this unified database
+- No separate viral, additional, or category-specific databases
+- System automatically handles variety distribution and dietary filtering
+- Recipe database is initialized once at startup for optimal performance

 ## System Architecture

 ### Authentication & Multi-User Support